262life/legacy-262life.github.io/BOB.md

 layout: post
 author: bob
 ---

-A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.
+T#ST. A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.

 In some countries, bananas used for cooking may be called "plantains",